-Are you preparing to take your SAT in 2021 or 2022?
+Are you preparing to take the SAT in 2021 or 2022?
 You might be feeling a little nervous and overwhelmed — but don’t stress!
 To help you prepare, we’ve gathered all the information you need to know for the upcoming SATs: registration deadlines, score release dates, and the test dates themselves.

-To further ease any testing jitters, we’ve also thrown in everything you can expect leading up to and on the day of the test.
+To further ease your testing jitters, we’ve also thrown in everything you can expect leading up to and on the day of the test.
 Here’s what you need to know about when to sign up and take the SATs in 2021 and 2022.

 SAT Dates 2021-2022